pantheon-systems/documentation/source/_docs/regions.md

 * United States (**US**) (Default)
 * Australia (**AUS**)
 * European Union (**EU**)
+* Canada (**CA**)

 ### Data Residency and Protection

-Pantheon sites running in Europe have all site resources in the EU.
-Pantheon sites running in Australia have all site resources in Australia.
+Pantheon sites have all site resources in the region in which it was created.
 This includes application and database containers, Redis cache servers, Apache Solr index servers, and a distributed filesystem and request router.

 Automated and manual backups of all site components (code, database, and files) are stored in the local region, and created by job workers also running in the region.
 Additionally, any database or file clones between site environments are run by local job workers.